 We can group data by using PivotTable both automatically and manually or by using simple Excel formulas.
 We can organize the PivotTable into groups to assist us create the desired data.
 Let’s examine how to group a pivot table in Excel by month.

-1. Grouping Data by Month Using Pivot Table in Excel
+1. Using Pivot Table to Group Data by Month in Excel

 You can automatically categorize cells with date formatting in PivotTables into Days, Months, Years, etc. In actuality, this is a useful function that helps you save time when you have short time to prepare your database.
 Check out the procedure in more detail.

 Let’s say we have the following dataset of the Sales Chart of Mobile Phone of Huawei Company from January to March.
 The first column in this table indicates the Store Number, the second column the Delivery Date, third column the Quantity of Sales and the fourth column the Selling Price in USD.

 You need to follow below steps to group data automatically.

 Click the Insert ribbon at the top to get started.

 Then select the From Table/Range option from the PivotTable drop-down menu.